Entyware/File-Shredder/readme.md

 To shred files select them and then drag and drop them onto the icon.
-The first time you run the program it will present you with the licence agreement, once this is accepted you will be prompted to confirm that you wish to delete the files and, if you confirm this, it will begin to shred the files.
+The first time you run the program it will present you with the licence agreement, once this is accepted you will be prompted to confirm that you wish to delete the files and, if you confirm this, it will begin to shred them.
 Alternatively you can double click on the program icon to open it.
 Here too, on first use, the licensing agreement will be presented and, once the terms and conditions have been accepted you can select how the program runs through the Options menu on the menu bar.
 You can choose between one of three 'Modes':

    'Silent' meaning the program begins to shred files that are dragged and dropped onto the icon immediately without even
       asking for confirmation that you wish to delete files; 'Request confirmation' means that you will be asked to confirm that you wish to delete the files.
-   'Verbose,' the default mode, is whereyou will be asked to confirm that you wish to delete the files and then a window will inform you of the progress the program is making.
+   'Verbose,' the default mode, is where you will be asked to confirm that you wish to delete the files and then a window will inform you of the progress the program is making.

 In addition you can choose one of two 'Methods':